ebaauw/homebridge-rpi/README.md

 10494163
 ```
 This returns the Pi's hardware revision (in decimal).

+Unless you specify the local RPi as `127.0.0.1` in config.json,
+`pigpiod` might see the incoming connection as a remote connection,
+even though it originates from the local host.
+In this case, Homebridge RPi will report an ECONNREFUSED error trying to connect to `pigpiod`.
+To prevent this error, configure `pigpiod` to accept remote connections, see below.

 ### Remote Raspberry Pi Configuration
 Note that you need to execute the following steps on each of the remote